JasonNcoding/DatabaseHotelManagement/README.md

-# SimpleSQLdatabase
+# DatabaseHotelManagement
-Create table and explore on database using SQL
+Create table and explore on hotel database using SQL